dedbin/textbooks/README.md

-# textbooks_of_ml
+# textbooks
-this is my collection of mini tutorials on libraries and methods for machine learning in the form of jupiter notebooks
+this is my collection of mini tutorials on libraries>, algorithms and methods in the form of jupiter notebooks